estuary/flow/site/docs/reference/Connectors/materialization-connectors/Snowflake.md

     * A virtual warehouse
     * A user with a role assigned that grants the appropriate access levels to these resources.
     See the [script below](#setup) for details.
+* Know your Snowflake account's host URL.
+This is formatted using your [Snowflake account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#where-are-account-identifiers-used), for example, `orgname-accountname.snowflakecomputing.com`.
 * At least one Flow collection

 :::tip